sns002/Hacktoberfest-Projects-2022/README.md

+<h1>Sorrry But This repo has been excluded From Hacktoberfest 2022</h1>

 <h1>✨Hacktober Fest 2022✨</h1>
 <p>🙂 All Contributors are requested to star this repo and follow me for a successful merge of pull request.🙂</p>
 <br/>